juju/docs/src/en/models-cmr.md

 The commands related specifically to this subject are:

 [`consume`][commands-consume]
-: Links an offer to a model.
-Does not relate to it.
+: Accepts an offer to a model but does not relate to it.

 [`find-offers`][commands-find-offers]
 : Finds URLs and endpoints of available offers.